The Texas Chain Saw Massacre is a 1974 US horror film by

 - The Return of the Texas Chainsaw Massacre

 Starring Renée Zellweger, Matthew McConaughey and Robert Jacks.

 Not cut by film censors but exists in 2 versions.
 A Theatrical Version and an Extended Version/Director's Cut

 This is the twisted tale of Vilmer and his crazy family which includes the lovely Leatherface.
 They have pastime of killing and stuffing people.
 Unfortunately, Jenny and her friends run into Vilmer and his clan in the middle of the

 Extended Version/Director's Cut

 - 2018 Shout!
-Factory Collector's Edition [Standard + Extended Versions] RA Blu-ray
+Factory Collector's Edition [Standard + Extended Versions] RA Blu-ray at US Amazon

 Canada: The Extended Version/Director's Cut is MPAA Unrated for:

 Japan: There is also Japanese laser disc featuring the Extended Version with an extra 5:31s of additional material.

 ||UK: The Theatrical Version is uncut and BBFC 18 rated for strong sadistic threat, violence: